oroinc/documentation/backend/setup/demo-environment/docker.rst

       docker compose up application

-   The docker-compose will download the required images, create networks and run containers.
+   The docker compose will download the required images, create networks and run containers.
 Application `commerce-crm-application` is used by default.
    You can run other community applications, such as `crm-application`, `platform-application` or `commerce-crm-application-de`.
    To select another application, set a different image in the `.env` file, for example: